 80 unifix cubes total – 40 cubes of the same colour for each player

-- Players take turns drawing a number/dot/word card from a shuffled pile, building a tower using that many unifix cubes, and placing it on the corresponding number on the game board.
+Players take turns drawing a number/dot/word card (Appendix B) from a shuffled pile (or rolling the dice), building a tower using that many unifix cubes, and placing it on the corresponding number on the game board (Appendix A).

-- How many unifix cubes tall is your tower?
+How many unifix cubes tall is the tower?

 How many more unifix cubes does your tower need to be the same height as the other player’s tower?

 How many unifix cubes does your tower need to get rid of to be the same height as the other player’s tower?

 This activity uses the same game board, building on the concept with the inclusion of Bingo rules.

 This activity uses concrete materials to help students visualize numbers and number relationships.